Running in my own environment

 InfluxDB Enterprise features

-InfluxDB Enterprise includes closed source features designed to run by you on your infrastructure — on-premise, private cloud, public cloud, or edge.
+InfluxDB Enterprise includes closed source features designed to run by you on your infrastructure — on-premises, private cloud, public cloud, or edge.

 InfluxDB Enterprise includes a clustered version of the InfluxDB database.
 Clustering enables data to be sharded across nodes and provides the technical infrastructure to support service availability where having guaranteed access to and reacting to your metrics and events is required.
 This is key to support uptime SLAs and situations where data loss is unacceptable.